GentryGibson/my-digital-garden/_notes/Books/iGen by Jean M. Twenge.md

 <p style="text-align: right;"><sup>highlight @ loc.
 2653-2656</sup></p>

-* However, iGen’ers have continued the Millennials’ trend toward saying they don’t want to work hard.
-Apparently, iGen’ers know that they may have to work overtime, but they believe that many

-<p style="text-align: right;"><sup>highlight @ loc.
-2654-2655</sup></p>

 * iGen’ers are caught in a bind: they need to get a college education to get ahead, but they have to take out hefty student loans to pay for it.
 No wonder they are exhausted and just want a job—any job that can pay off their loans.